Elon Traditions

 Throughout the Year

 Since the spring of 1998, Elon has celebrated the 21st birthday of thousands of Elon students.
 This quarterly program brings together students and their campus mentors — someone who has played a special role in the student’s Elon experience — at a commemorative dinner.
-It is an opportunity to focus on this special birthday transition, full adulthood, and move with greater confidence into the future.
+It is an opportunity to focus on this special birthday transition into full adulthood as students move with greater confidence into the future.
 Faculty and staff members serve as keynote speakers, offering inspiration and sharing the wisdom of their life experiences.
 Each program ends with the toast: “The best is yet to be!”